offternet/powerball-generator/README.md

     sudo cp yad /usr/bin/yad2

-Tested on Debian 10 Buster, Debian 11 Bullseye and Debian 12 Bookworm.
-Should work on all Destkops.
+Tested on Debian 11, Debian 11, and Debian 12 Bookworm.
+Should work on all Destkops as long as yad 10.x - 14.x will work.

 ----------------------
 Screenshots: